AusDTO/dta-website/pages/what-we-do/policies-and-programs/ict-procurement/sap-arrangement.md

 The SAP whole of government arrangement is mandatory for non-corporate Commonwealth entities when they decide to purchase SAP products and services.

-Corporate Commonwealth entities may choose to join this arrangement.
+Corporate Commonwealth entities can choose to join this arrangement.

 ## Products and services included